turibe/pioneer_python_cli/README.md

 ==================

-Barebones python command-line interface (CLI) for controlling an Internet-connected Pioneer AVR (Receiver/Amp).
+Barebones Python command-line interface (CLI) for controlling an Internet-connected Pioneer AVR (Receiver/Amp).

 Tested on a Pioneer SC-1222-K Amp.

+License: MIT.

 Disclaimer: *Use at your own risk.*